wesleydias/anaya/README.md

 	+--------------------+

-To read GeoJSON format pass in the type as geojson during load as follows:

-	val df = sqlCtx.read.
-	  format("magellan").
-	  option("type", "geojson").
-	  load(path)

 # Scala API

-Magellan is hosted on [Spark Packages](http://spark-packages.org/package/harsha2010/magellan)

-When launching the Spark Shell, Magellan can be included like any other spark package using the --packages option:
+When launching the Spark Shell, Anaya can be included like any other spark package using the --packages option:

-	> $SPARK_HOME/bin/spark-shell --packages harsha2010:magellan:1.0.2-s_2.10
+	> $SPARK_HOME/bin/spark-shell --jars anaya_2.10-1.0.0.jar

-A few common packages you might want to import within Magellan
+A few common packages you might want to import within Anaya

-	import magellan.{Point, Polygon}
+	import anaya.{Point, Polygon}
-	import org.apache.spark.sql.magellan.dsl.expressions._
+	import org.apache.spark.sql.anaya.dsl.expressions._
 	import org.apache.spark.sql.types._

 ## Data Structures